BSOS Social Science Data Repository

 Use the repository like a classroom workflow, not a flat file cabinet.

 This page is separate from the about section and is built for teaching decisions.
 It explains how to move from a course goal, to a dataset shortlist, to metadata review, to methodology fit, to a classroom-ready package of files, previews, and links.
+The dashboard now groups records more clearly by region and category, while advanced query tools stay optional.

 Teaching themes Metadata and documentation Method tags Live previews and quality signals